realA10001986/Dash-Gauges/hardware/README.md

 In the Config Portal, set the gauge type to "Generic 0-5V".

+>For experts: The same procedure could be done on the Control Board directly:
+>- In the Config Portal, set the "full" percentage of the gauge to 100, and
+>- select "Generic 0-5V" as Gauge Type.
+>- Connect the gauge to the Control Board, power-up and
+>- try to find the correct value by putting resistors (or wire bridges) loosely at the resistor positions on the Control Board.
+>
->For experts: For meters with a very low rating (uA, mV), the same procedure could be done using 2.048V instead of 5V, on the Control Board directly.
-In the Config Portal, set the "full" percentage to 100 and select "Generic 0-2.048V" as gauge type, then connect the gauge to the Control Board and find the resistor value by putting the resistors on the Control Board.
+>For meters with a very low rating (uA, mV), the procedure could be done using 2.048V instead of 5V.
+In the Config Portal, select "Generic 0-2.048V" as Gauge Type, and do as described above.